earizon/utility_shell_scripts/README.md

  * q :
-   `q <file_pattern> <text_pattern>` will grep for <text_pattern> in any file in the current directory and child ones whose file name matches <file_pattern>.
+   `q <file_pattern> <text_pattern>` will grep for <text_pattern> in any file in the current directory and subfolder whose file name matches <file_pattern>.
    <text_pattern> can be a regular expression.
    Example 1: Search for any "*model*js" file (case insensitive) matching the regex "id.*index"